 For the purpose of calculating unit costs, natural gas volumes have been converted to a barrel of oil equivalent (“boe”) using six thousand cubic feet equal to one barrel unless otherwise stated.
 A boe conversion ratio of 6:1 is based upon an energy equivalency conversion method primarily applicable at the burner tip and does not represent a value equivalency at the wellhead.
-This conversion conforms with Canadian Securities Regulators’ National Instrument 51-101 Standards of Disclosure for Oil and Gas Activities.
-Boe’s may be misleading, particularly if used in isolation.
+This conversion conforms with Canadian Securities Regulators’ NI 51-101.
+Boe may be misleading, particularly if used in isolation.

 Forward Looking Information

 This press release contains certain forward-looking information (collectively referred to herein as “forward-looking statements”) within the meaning of applicable Canadian securities laws.
-Forward-looking statements are often, but not always, identified by the use of words such as “anticipate”, “believe”, “plan”, “potential”, “intend”, “objective”, “continuous”, “ongoing”, “encouraging”, “estimate”, “expect”, “may”, “will”, “project”, “should”, or similar words suggesting future outcomes.
-More particularly, this press release contains statements concerning Tamarack’s future drilling plans and operations, estimated exit production rate in 2014, estimated average first quarter 2015 production rate, anticipated reduction in well equipping costs and other drilling costs, anticipated well payouts, anticipated reductions in net debt in 2014 and 2015 and the timing of the release of the Company’s 2015 guidance and 2015 budget.
-The forward-looking statements contained in this document are based on certain key expectations and assumptions made by Tamarack relating to prevailing commodity prices, the availability of drilling rigs and other oilfield services, the timing of past operations and activities in the planned areas of focus, the drilling, completion and tie-in of wells being completed as planned, the performance of new and existing wells, the application of existing drilling and fracturing techniques, the continued availability of capital and skilled personnel, the ability to maintain or grow the banking facilities and the accuracy of Tamarack’s geological interpretation of its drilling and land opportunities.
+Forward-looking statements are often, but not always, identified by the use of words such as “target”, “plan”, “continue”, “intend”, “estimate”, “expect”, “may”, “will”, “should”, or similar words suggesting future outcomes.
+More particularly, this press release contains statements concerning expected TCPL curtailments and intermittent shut-ins during the fourth quarter of 2015, estimated 2015 annual production, a reduction in operating costs resulting from an optimization debottlenecking project, timing of completion of the debottlenecking infrastructure, the outcome of a semi-annual credit facility, expected drilling plans and estimated drilling inventory.
+The forward-looking statements contained in this document are based on certain key expectations and assumptions made by Tamarack relating to prevailing commodity prices, the availability and costs of drilling rigs, other oilfield services and third party facilities, the timing of past operations and activities in the planned areas of focus, the drilling, completion and tie-in of wells being completed as planned, the performance of new and existing wells, the application of existing drilling and fracturing techniques, the continued availability of capital and skilled personnel, the ability to maintain or grow the banking facilities and the accuracy of Tamarack’s geological interpretation of its drilling and land opportunities.
 Although management considers these assumptions to be reasonable based on information currently available to it, undue reliance should not be placed on the forward-looking statements because Tamarack can give no assurances that they may prove to be correct.

 By their very nature, forward-looking statements are subject to certain risks and uncertainties (both general and specific) that could cause actual events or outcomes to differ materially from those anticipated or implied by such forward-looking statements.
 These risks and uncertainties include, but are not limited to: risks associated with the oil and gas industry (e.g. operational risks in development, exploration and production; delays or changes in plans with respect to exploration or development projects or capital expenditures); commodity prices; the uncertainty of estimates and projections relating to production, cash generation, costs and expenses; health, safety, litigation and environmental risks; and access to capital.
 Due to the nature of the oil and natural gas industry, drilling plans and operational activities may be delayed or modified to react to market conditions, results of past operations, regulatory approvals or availability of services causing results to be delayed.
-Please refer to Tamarack’s Annual Information Form (“AIF”) dated March 13, 2014 for additional risk factors relating to Tamarack.
+Please refer to Tamarack’s annual information form (AIF) for additional risk factors relating to Tamarack.
 The AIF is available for viewing under the Company’s profile on www.sedar.com.